rc2pc2/SillyMonkeySolitaire/README.md

 It's entirely done by me: Riccardo Petricca.

 SILLY MONKEY SOLITAIRE is licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License.

+Note: This project has been discontinued since the end of 2016 due to the closed babelnet.org servers for the specific GWAP use.